Banking Finance and Management student profile

 All applications must be made through UCAS.
 To find out what to do next, please read our how to apply section.

 SQA AH = Scottish Qualifications Authority Advanced Highers

 IB = International Baccalaureate Diploma

 BTEC = Business and Technology Education Council (UK)

-If you are interested in studying our Accounting and Financial Management BSc please follow the links for further useful information:
+If you are interested in studying our Banking, Finance and Management BSc please follow the links for further useful information:

 - Fees and funding - find out how much your programme will cost